dagda1/blog/source/_posts/2012-08-20-routing_update.markdown

 {%img /images/ember/step.png%}
 If the url changes to **#/vault/new/step2** then only the last third of the page will be change when the **step2** route is transitioned to.

+##Outlets##
+So how is this beautiful tapestry of nested views achieved?
+How do router transitions marry themselves to view changes?
+Well, the observant amongst you will have noticed a method named **connectOutlets** that appears in all of the leaf routes (non-root route) of the router.

+In order to illustrate how this works, I am going to first refresh our memory of what the router itself looks like and it first child routes that match the home route of '/', which is the url when the application first loads
+{%gist 3412899 %}
+And this is what the page looks like in the browser
 <!--
 <a href="" target="_blank"></a>
 <a href="" target="_blank"></a>